What Does a Technical Product Manager Do? Roles and Responsibilities

 As the technical product manager, you will also be working on full product backlogs with an entire product team and a senior product manager.
 You will have to evaluate the product lifecycle of the toys and user stories to gauge the user experience (children, in this case).
 Using that information, you will find potential bottlenecks and issues in the toys that require attention (such as rough edges and greasy parts).

 Furthermore, you’ll be responsible for business-side operations, project management for new projects, and will have to enact go-to-market strategies.
+Your clarity of communication will rely greatly on your technical skills.

 You need to have excellent communication skills and technical expertise so you can communicate goals, responsibilities, objectives, roles, and processes.